Our book about Valuable Agile Retrospectives has been published!

 - How did being part of a team help to realize it.
 What did team members do to help you?
 Which strengths does your team have?

-The questions that are used are also based on Appreciative Inquiry, an approach that focuses on value and energy.
+The questions used are also based on Appreciative Inquiry, an approach that focuses on value and energy.
 These questions give visibility to good things that happened and explore the underlying strengths that made it possible.

 If you are using the four key questions (see which questions do you ask in retrospectives?), the question “What did we do well”, can also be used as a Solution Focused approach to find strengths which can be deployed to address problems that a team is facing.
 You can also use storytelling, by have a team member tell what (s)he has done, and why it worked.
 Stories are a great way to communicate ideas, and stimulate creativity.